imtoobose/Notes/CG/Chapter 1.md

 ## Raster Scan Display
 - Electron beam is swept across the screen top to bottom, left to right
 - **Refresh buffer / Frame buffer**: memory area that holds set of intensity values for all screen points.
+	- Called a **bitmap** on black and white systems, **pixmap** on color systems
+- Refresh rates are usually **60-80fps**
+- **Horizontal Retrace**: return to the left after every scan line
+- **Vertical Retrace**: return to the top left after full scan
+- **Interlacing**: A technique in which first scan only shows every other line, then after vertical retrace, shows the rest of the lines
+	- This speeds up the refresh rate by double

+## Random Scan Display
+- Electron beam only goes directed parts
+	- Also called vector display, stoke writing or calligraphic display
+- Picture definition stored as commands in **refresh display file** (or refresh buffer, display list, display program)
+- Designed for line drawing not shaded scenes
+- Has higher resolution
+- Smoother line drawings

+## Color CRT
+- Two methods:
+	- Beam penetration
+	- Shadow mask

+### Beam penetration
+- Usually used with random scan
+- Two layers of phosphor used: red and green
+- Depending on penetration (which depends on speed of electron), red, green or a combination is shown
+- **Advantage:** Inexpensive
+- **Disadvantage:**
+	- Only four colors are possible
+	- Bad picture quality

+### Shadow mask
+- 	Usually used with raster scan
+- Three color dots at each position: RGB
+- Dots may be in a triangular pattern or along the same line
+- Three electron guns are used, one for each color
+- The beams pass through a shadow mask and activate a triangle
+- Colors are adjusted by changing intensity of the individual beams